ess-dmsc-dram/documents/meeting_notes/April_2018/agenda.md

   * What information has been gathered, which instruments, how have metrics been calculated, how can we reproduce?
 * Onboarding new staff (Owen/Simon)
   * Plan projects, quite a few staff joining this year!
-  * Organise meetings
+  * Organise meetings (see below)
+* Group Meetings (Possibly All)
+  * coverage for key and related events IKON, Nobugs, etc thoroughout the year
 * Push forward Instrument questions template, probably won't get done unless we push for it.
 (Owen/Simon)
 * Look at [Iteration 4](https://jira.esss.lu.se/secure/RapidBoard.jspa?rapidView=501&projectKey=DR&view=planning.nodetail).
 Decide what tracking approach would work best.
+* Discuss mantid reevaluation